vighas-ks-16/ToDoList_Docker/README.md

 # Getting started

-This repository is a sample application for users following the getting started guide at https://docs.docker.com/get-started/.

-The application is based on the application from the getting started tutorial at https://github.com/docker/getting-started
+This repository isa simple todo list manager that runs on Node.js